-- number of months the person normally works and dividing the answer by 12.
-The monthly income for weekly wages may be calculated by multiplying the weekly wage by 4.3.7 - 6.1.6.
-Two individual government pension (old age or disability) that exceeds the threshold as per 7.1 may qualify for the 100% benefit if it is the only household income.8 - 6.1.7.
-The municipal manager may approve a household as indigent in exceptional circumstances. - 6.1.8.
-As a pre-requisite the municipality will install water demand management meters free of charge at indigent properties as a prerequisite to be registered as an indigent and all water leaks on the property will be repaired by the municipality at the cost of the municipality.10 - 6.1.9.
-No applicants who have a mobile shop in their erven (whether they are the owner or operator of the shop or not) is eligible for any Indigent benefit;11 - 6.1.10.
-No Indigent application will be approved if any illegal trading is conducted on the property; 12 - 6.1.11.
+- 6.1.4.
+No member of the household, except in the case of rural households which resides on the farm where he/she works and is not the owner, may own a fixed property other that the site on which the household resides; and - 6.1.5.
+The household joint gross income may not exceed the level of R 6,000.00 per month.
+The average monthly income for seasonal workers may be calculated by multiplying the monthly income with the number of months the person normally works and dividing the answer by 12.
+The monthly income for weekly wages may be calculated by multiplying the weekly wage by 4.3.8 - 6.1.5.1.
+The household income as per paragraph 6.1.5 may be reduced with the monthly bond expenditure.9 - 6.1.6.
+Two individual government pension (old age or disability) that exceeds the threshold as per 7.1 may qualify for the 100% benefit if it is the only household income.
+10 - 6.1.7.
+The municipal manager may approve a household as indigent in exceptional circumstances.
+11 - 6.1.8.
+As a pre-requisite the municipality will install water demand management meters free of charge at indigent properties as a prerequisite to be registered as an indigent and all water leaks on the property will be repaired by the municipality at the cost of the municipality. - 6.1.9.
+No applicants who have a mobile shop in their erven (whether they are the owner or operator of the shop or not) is eligible for any Indigent benefit; - 6.1.10.
+No Indigent application will be approved if any illegal trading is conducted on the property; - 6.1.11.
 Where there is a business operated by the main account holder or their spouse/ life partner, an affidavit must be accompanied stating that the income (profit) from the business is not more than the thresholds of the Indigent (100% or 50%) subsidy.
-Where discretion regarding this matter is needed, the application is to be referred to the Municipal Manager or Director Community for approval.13 - 6.1.12. - 6.2.
+Where discretion regarding this matter is needed, the application is to be referred to the Municipal Manager or Director Community for approval. - 6.1.12. - 6.2.
 The qualification criteria for old age homes in order to receive assistance are as follow: - 6.2.1.
-More 50% of the residence within the old age home must receive less than R 3,000 per month income; and - 6.2.2.
+More 50% of the residence within the old age home must receive less than R 5,000 per month income; and - 6.2.2.
 An application on the prescribe form, fully completed with the required information and signed, must be provided. - 6.3.
 People residing in approved schemes aimed at providing housing for the less privileged elderly will qualify automatically for the full indigent benefit.: - 6.3.1.
 Maple Park - 6.3.2.
-Moredou - 6.3.3.
-Hamlet Selfsorg oord. - 6.3.4.
-Other schemes approved by council.
-15
+Moredou